Tomorrow Was the War: Synopsis

 Mother of Iskra asks not to read speeches and hold a memorial service; she calls Lyuberetskaya's suicide an act of a "namby-pamby".
 However, she goes against the will of the mother and impressed by the school principal speech at the cemetery, reads Yesenin's verses over the grave of her friend.
 Luberetsky's daughter's funeral is watched from a distance by Sasha Stameskin.
 He is worried about his future career and does not dare to visit the funeral of the public enemy's daughter in the open.
 Iskra's verse reading is discovered by her mother and she organizes a scandal with an attempt to use physical force.
 However, Iskra says that if she once again raises her hand to her, she will leave forever, despite love.
 Vika's funeral also has consequences for the principal; he is fired.

 One more month passes by.
 The shock of Vika Lyuberetskaya's death gradually subsides.
 After a festive demonstration in honor of November 7, class of 9b visits the former director.
 In his apartment, the children learn that the Civil War hero is removed from the party.

 Finals time.
 Students write an essay, and it is known at this time that Leonid Sergeevich Lyuberetskiy is acquitted and allowed to go home.
 The class darts off and is in a hurry to support the designer in his grief.
 The teens find Lyuberetsky among rickety frames and scattered chairs in his apartment who still remembers the NKVD search.
 "What a tough year", - says the father of Vika.
 In an outburst of feelings Zina throws her arms around him and tells him that it is a sad year only because it is a leap one and that the next in 1941 will be very happy.
 The class freezes.
 In the scene Red Army soldiers marching through the streets accompanied by the song The Sacred War are visible.
 The epilogue sounds.

-Epilogue reveals their further fate: Jaurès Landys became a dogfighter pilot, later decorated as the Hero of the Sovie Union.
+Epilogue reveals their further fate: Jaurès Landys became a dogfighter pilot, later decorated as the Hero of the Soviet Union.
 Artyom Schaefer as an Army demolition sapper, decided to sacrifice himself to blow the bridge up manually, as the trigger wire was broken.
 He has now spacious grave.
 Pasha Ostapchuk, School's artist, comedian, became an Army Scout.
 Once, when the fascists executed the captives, he avenged them and killed all executioners, but was wounded and eventually died himself.
 Iskra Polyakova was hanged along with her mother, for supporting the resistance.
 They were avenged.
 All the executioners were punished, for Iskra, for our other comrades.